ellenahs808/asoap/README.md

 ![Main](demo/main.gif)

-User can login, sign up and logout
+User can login, sign up and logout securely.
+A demo login is available for demonstration purposes.